simple-orm/core/README.md

 ##### relationProperty `belongsTo()` `hasMany()`

-The `relationProperty` is the property of the model relation model use to join and get the relation model
+The `relationProperty` is the data store property of the model relation model use to join and get the relation model

 ```javascript
 //this generate this the follow criteria object when calling getUser():